4.3 Factors Limiting Flux and Wavelength Accuracy

 4.3.1 Flux Accuracy

-The accuracy to which you can trust the absolute flux calibration of your STIS spectroscopic data at slit center is limited by several factors including:
+The accuracy to which the absolute flux calibration of STIS spectroscopic data at slit center can be trusted is limited by several factors including:

-• The accuracy of the calibration of the time dependence of the sensitivity of the grating and wavelength region you are using.
-This calibration is typically accurate to within 1% rms (see STIS ISR 2004-04, STIS ISR 2006-04, STIS ISR 2014-02 and STIS STAN April, 2004 for details).
+- The accuracy of the calibration of the time dependence of the sensitivity for grating and wavelength region being used.
+This calibration is typically accurate to within 1% rms (see STIS ISR 2004-04, STIS ISR 2006-04, STIS ISR 2014-02, and STIS ISR-2017-06 for details).

-• The accuracy of the calibration of the aperture throughput for the aperture you are using for your science relative to the aperture that was used for the absolute sensitivity calibration.
+- The accuracy of the calibration of the aperture throughput for the aperture being used for the science relative to the aperture that was used for the absolute sensitivity calibration.

-• The accuracy to which your source is centered in the slit.
+- The accuracy to which the source is centered in the slit.

-• The size of the extraction aperture you use to measure your flux and the accuracy to which the cross dispersion profile is known in the mode in which you are observing.
+- The size of the extraction aperture used to measure flux and the accuracy to which the cross dispersion profile is known in the mode in which one is observing.
 Because the corrections for the aperture extraction can be large (e.g., 30% in the near-infrared and the far-UV) this effect can be important.

 Additional uncertainties arise for flux measurements not at slit- and field-center.
-These uncertainties are relevant when, for example, you wish to determine relative fluxes in an extended source along the long slit or when you have used POS-TARGs to move a target along the long slit.
+These uncertainties are relevant when, for example, one wishes to determine relative fluxes in an extended source along the long slit or when one uses POS-TARGs to move a target along the long slit.
 They include:

-• The accuracy to which the vignetting along the cross-dispersion direction is known for your grating and central wavelength.
+- The accuracy to which the vignetting along the cross-dispersion direction is known for the grating and central wavelength.

-• The accuracy to which the low order flat field along the dispersion direction is known off of field center for your grating and central wavelength.
+- The accuracy to which the low order flat field along the dispersion direction is known off of field center for the grating and central wavelength.

 4.3.2 Wavelength and Spatial Accuracies

-The accuracy with which the wavelength scale is known in your calibrated STIS spectrum will depend on several factors:
+The accuracy with which the wavelength scale is known in the calibrated STIS spectrum will depend on several factors:

-• The accuracy to which your source is centered in the science slit (a pixel of miscentering corresponds to a pixel in absolute wavelength space).
+- The accuracy to which the source is centered in the science slit (a pixel of miscentering corresponds to a pixel in absolute wavelength space).

 The dispersion solutions used to calibrate STIS on-orbit data were derived on the ground during thermal vacuum testing.
 On-orbit tests confirm the applicability and accuracy of the ground dispersion solutions for on-orbit data, producing relative wavelength accuracies of 0.2 pixels across the spectrum for first-order gratings at the prime settings and appreciably better in some instances.
 For the echelle modes, at the prime settings, the accuracies are roughly 0.2 pixels for wavelengths in the same order and approximately 0.5 pixels for the entire format.
 The intermediate wavelength settings have roughly twice these errors.
 The accuracy of the dispersion solutions is well maintained across the spatial extent covered by the first-order modes.
 However, the illumination of the CCD detector by the line lamp used for wavecal exposures suffers somewhat from vignetting at the top and bottom of the detector.
 Fortunately, the effect of this at the location of the E1 pseudo apertures, has been found to be insignificant, although a few observing modes may have a slightly lower accuracy (details are presented in STIS ISR 2005-03).